 The general strike sounds like a foreign concept to Americans, familiar only to those who have had vacations paralyzed by some European labor action.
-This is mass form of protest, after all, that one that is supposed to shut down all but essential services in a city, region, or even nation, to make a point.
-But the U.S. has had its share, at least in the first half of the last century: in New Orleans (1907); Seattle (1919); San Francisco, Minneapolis, and Toledo (all in 1934).
+A general strike is a mass form of protest that is supposed to shut down all but essential services in a city, region, or even nation, to make a point.
+The U.S. has actually had its share of them, at least in the first half of the last century: in New Orleans (1907); Seattle (1919); San Francisco, Minneapolis, and Toledo (all in 1934).

 In 1941, the residents of Amsterdam brought their city to a halt to protest the deportation of Jews.
 Cyprus saw an anti-colonial strike in 1950.
 The East German rebellion of 1953 and the Hungarian rebellion of 1956 can be considered forms of general strikes.
 The anti-apartheid struggle in South Africa used the tactic in 1957 and 1961.
 These are many other examples, some successful, others not.

 William Benbow (1787-1864) is generally credited with coming up with the idea of the general strike.
 He called it the “Grand National Holiday and Congress of Productive Classes” in a pamphlet of that title in 1832.
 Benbow was an extraordinary character in the thick of radical activity in Great Britain in the first half of the nineteenth century.
 A preacher, polemicist, pornographer, and publisher, he was jailed several times and fled Britain at least once.
 At one of his trials he spoke for ten hours in his own defense.
 According to Iorwerth Prothero, one of the last mentions of Benbow was in 1846, “when he said that if there were war over Oregon, he would prefer to fight for the United States.
 He was consistent to the last.”